wision-lab/visionsim/ROADMAP.md

 ## Phase 5: Propose baseline methods.
 Write and publish paper.

-Finally, we'll propose baseline approaches top solve these tasks given the proposed datasets and benchmarks, perform a few ablation studies explaining and characterizing the design decisions of the simulator (the impact of frame interpolation, lack of multi-bounce in transients, etc), and publish a manuscript detailing SpSIM.
+Finally, we'll propose baseline approaches top solve these tasks given the proposed datasets and benchmarks, perform a few ablation studies explaining and characterizing the design decisions of the simulator (the impact of frame interpolation, lack of multi-bounce in transients, etc), and publish a manuscript detailing VisionSim.